-Coronary heart disease is the single biggest killer worldwide.
+Heart disease is the single biggest cause of death worldwide.
 According to the British Heart Foundation, heart and circulatory diseases cause nearly 170,000 deaths each year in the UK – this accounts for more than a quarter of all UK deaths.

 Treatment for Coronary Heart Disease